-Unrivalled cryogenic efficiency and broad-band transmission efficiency is achieved using our unique multi-mesh filter (product code QMMF) which is mounted on the liquid nitrogen radiation shield of the cryostat.
-This 50cm-1 (1.5THz) filter mounted at 77K greatly reduces the radiative heat load incident on the liquid helium cooled stage from room temperature objects by cutting off sharply at the upper limit of the observing band and then reflecting all higher unwanted frequencies.
-The measured transmission spectrum of the filter is presented in Appendix C.
+Unrivalled cryogenic efficiency and broad-band transmission efficiency is achieved using our unique multi-mesh filters (product code QMMF) which are mounted on both the liquid nitrogen radiation shield of the cryostat, and on the entrance apertures of the Winston Cones.
+The filters mounted at 77K greatly reduces the radiative heat load incident on the liquid helium cooled stage from room temperature objects by cutting off sharply at the upper limit of the observing band and then reflecting all higher unwanted frequencies.
+The measured transmission spectrum of the filters is presented in Appendix C.